 I Meditated For 30 Days And This Is What Happened

 I’m well aware of the benefits of meditation.
-Multiple friends of mine and countless experts that I follow talk about how daily meditation really does reduce your stress levels and increases your ability to concentrate.
+Multiple friends of mine and countless experts that I follow talk about how daily meditation really does reduce your stress levels and increase your ability to concentrate.
 But I always hesitated to test this theory out for myself because I never saw myself as a meditation kind of gal.

 When I get agitated or anxious, going for a run sounds a lot more appealing to me than sitting still in a room trying to quiet my racing thoughts.
 Nonetheless, I decided to embark on a 30-day meditation challenge to see what all the fuss was about.
 I meditated for 30 days, five to 10 minutes a day, using the Headspace app.
-My journey (erm, struggle) to improved mindfulness had plenty of ups and downs, but here are a few key takeaways from my experience.
+My journey (erm…struggle) to improved mindfulness had plenty of ups and downs, but here are a few key takeaways from my experience.

 Sitting still is hard.

 I’m so used to multitasking these days, like trying to answer emails and talking on the phone simultaneously or walking and texting at the same time (a dangerous thing for a clumsy person on the streets of New York City), so I found it really hard to sit still without any distractions for even just five minutes at a time.
-I know it’s sad, but it’s the reality of the fast-paced, high-tech world that we live in.
+I know it’s sad, but it’s the reality of the fast-paced, high-tech world we live in.

 Within just a couple minutes of my meditation practice, I already felt an urge to get up and do something.
 I almost felt like I was wasting my time sitting still.
 But as I forced myself to sit still day after day, it definitely became easier.
 After day 10 of meditating, I felt more comfortable sitting still and I started to realize that allowing myself this time to do nothing but breathe was slowly increasing my mental clarity and ability to concentrate on the guided meditation instead of on my thoughts.